MavisMa33/knitting-needle-size-and-yarn-weight-converter/README.md

 # knitting-needle-sizes-and-yarn-weight-converter
-Convert between Japanese and American knitting needle sizes, as well as yarn weight, with ease using our handy tool.
+Convert between JP and US knitting needle size, as well as yarn weight, with ease using our handy tool.